FDA Warns Against Taking Supplement Called Reumofan Plus

 Health care professionals and consumers are encouraged to report any adverse events related to Reumofan Plus to FDA’s MedWatch Safety Information and Adverse Event Reporting Program, or by phone at 800-332-1088.

-If you’ve taken the drug and been hospitalized as a result, be sure to talk to an attorney about your legal options.
+If you’ve taken the drug and been hospitalized as a result, be sure to talk to a reputable Boston personal injury attorney about your legal options.